 Endurance athletes generally have a greater need for iron compared to people who do little or no sport.
 To improve athletes on their endurance performance, iron supplementation is sometimes recommended or prescribed.
 The importance of anemic iron deficiency is not discussed here, but it is useful for athletes with an iron deficiency, but without anemia.
 Before you consider supplementation, please read this blog.

 Iron and our genes

-In the other direction, two other genetic variants in the HFE gene can also influence iron uptake.
+In the other direction, two other genetic variants can also influence iron uptake.
 Here they disrupt the feedback mechanism that reduces iron uptake if the iron status in the body is sufficiently high.
 The body then continues to absorb iron while this is not necessary.
 This leads to excessive iron concentrations or iron accumulation and can lead to organ damage or worse.
 Iron supplementation without prior blood control of the iron status is not recommended, knowing that this genetic variant occurs regularly and that there are health risks associated with excessively high iron levels.

 What to remember

 Iron supplementation is therefore not without risk, but in certain cases it is advisable.
 In order to determine whether an iron supplement is desirable, a DNA analysis together with a blood test for iron status is an important starting point.
 DNA analysis is the only way to find out which genetic variants are present, explain different iron values and underpin a suitable nutritional strategy.